Chew/TARDIS-Docs/docs/updating-to-unified-plugin.md

 To convert lamps to custom display lights you have two options:

 * use light switch to toggle the lights off and back on again, or
-* repair console using the Desktop Theme GUI
+* repair the console using the Desktop Theme GUI

 :::info